topherCantrell/class-oop-pcs/JOURNAL.md

+# 3/20/2021

+Big push now to finish for the end of May.

+For all the material, the topics will be written in canvas.
+Many of the topics will also include recording.

 # 11/1/2020

 CSS mods to hilite.me (colorful) for canvas:

   - Remove "border-radius"
-  -

-border:solid gray;border-width:.1em .1em .1em .1em;padding:.2em .6em;border-radius: unset
+  - border:solid gray;border-width:.1em .1em .1em .1em;padding:.2em .6em;border-radius: unset

 # 3/28/2019